Manthan-Sadekar/Manthan-Sadekar/README.md

 # About Me:
-- Been on Earth since: 17 Years
+- Been on Earth since: 18 Years
-- Currently in High school
+- Currently in ITNU-Nirma University, India.
+CSE BTech First year student
 - In recent past learning Image/Vid processing
 - How to reach me: My Discord - Yaruki#9646